 There Is a Mom Pecking Order on the Sidelines of Your Kid’s Hobbies

 For every kid participating in a hobby, there’s a family member making it happen for that hour.
 And unless your kid’s hobby is conveniently located, most of those family members wait and gather together to chat on the sidelines, in uncomfortable chairs at the back, or lean against the wall.
-Your kid’s hobby is the best when it’s surrounded by a community of folks who enjoy one another and are eager to cheer all the kids on.
+What I’ve learned from this is that your kid’s hobby is the best when it’s surrounded by a community of folks who enjoy one another and are eager to cheer all the kids on.

 At most lessons/classes I’ve noticed there’s one mom who seems to know ALL the other moms.
 This mom has been watching this hobby for a long time and often has critical information about the ins and outs of belt testing, the recital, the jamboree, season opener, etc. Make friends with this mom.